matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 uninteresting rooms can be excluded from a room directory query response.
-In turn, this means that these room directory query responses can be generated more quickly and then, due to their smaller size, transmitted over the network more quickly, owing to their smaller size.
+In turn, this means that these room directory query responses can be generated more quickly and then, due to their smaller size, transmitted over the network more quickly.

 These benefits have been exploited in the Client-Server API, which implements search filtering using the `filter` JSON body parameter in the `POST` method on the `/publicRooms` endpoint.

-It should be noted that the Client-Server and Federation APIs both currently possess `/publicRooms` endpoints which, whilst similar, are not equivalent.

-Ignoring the `server` parameter in the Client-Server API, the following specific differences are noticed:
+Ignoring the `server` parameter in the Client-Server API, the following specific differences are noticed between the Client-Server and Federation API's `/publicRooms` endpoints:

 * the Federation API endpoint only accepts the `GET` method whereas the Client-Server API accepts the `POST` method as well.